khajavi/gccoding/README.md

 gccoding
 ========

-My programming practice in C and C++ languages.
+My programming practices in C and C++ languages.